elastic/kibana/x-pack/test_utils/README.md

 #### `exists(testSubject)`

 Pass it a `data-test-subj` and it will return true if it exists or false if it does not exist.
+You can provide a nested path to access the test subject by separating the parent and child with a dot (e.g. `myForm.followerIndexName`).

 ```js
 const { exists } = setup();